Green Man, Ashbourne: Architecture

-The sign over the road adjacent to the pub was constructed in 1825 when the Green Man and Blackmoor Inn were joined together.
+The sign over the road adjacent to the pub was constructed in 1825 when the Green Man and Blackmoor Inn were joined.
 There are two pictures on either side of the sign depicting a man dressed in green tweeds and wearing a green hat.
 On one side, the man is carrying a gun; on the other he is shooting wildfowl.
 The sign was Grade II listed in 1951, and updated to Grade II* in 1974.

 The gallows-type sign is mentioned in the Guinness World Records as being the longest inn sign in the world.
 It was damaged by a lorry strike in 2006, but subsequently repaired.

 The sign features an effigy of a black man's head.
 In June 2020, during the George Floyd protests in the United Kingdom, a 28,000-signature petition called for it to be taken down, describing it at "disgusting racist imagery".
 Derbyshire Dales District Council said it would remove the head as soon as possible, but locals removed it the same day, saying they had done so to protect it from vandalism, adding it would be restored with "a lick of black paint" and reinstalled at a later date.
-The Council, however, decided against replacing the controversial head, and its future currently remains undecided.
+The council, however, decided against replacing the controversial head, and its future currently remains undecided.